 www.milk.org

-That logo by the Dairy Farmers of Ontario wasn’t flashy or over-designed—and that’s exactly what made it stick.
-The word “Milk,” written in a loose, handwritten script, sat between two shades of blue that instantly suggested something cold, calm, and refreshing.
-It looked simple, almost modest—but that simplicity carried weight, feeling honest and familiar, as if it had always been part of the backdrop of daily life.
+The logo wasn’t flashy or overdone—and that’s exactly what made it stick.
+The word Milk, drawn in a loose, handwritten style (or maybe traced in milk with a finger), rested between two cool shades of blue that instantly suggested something cold and refreshing.
+It was simple, almost modest, but that simplicity carried weight—feeling honest and familiar, like it was saying: this is the good stuff, straight from the farm.

 When I was in high school, I got a job as a farmhand on a local dairy farm.
 The family who hired me were Italian Canadians, all living together in a big farmhouse—father, mother, son, aunt, and nonna (grandmother).
 My days were filled with learning every part of running a farm—milking cows, feeding and caring for cattle, heifers, calves, and chickens, planting and harvesting crops, mowing hay in a sweltering barn, and even getting hands-on with butchering: cutting and curing meat and making Capicola and Salsiccia.